FingerBruno/my_snipets/django_snipets.md

 ##### create a project inside

     django-admin startproject {project_name} .
-    # the dot create project in folders not in venv
+    #ps: the dot create project in folders not in venv